profsmith89/ctps/_sources/chap04.md

 response.json()['query']['search'][0]['title'][4]
 ```

 While we will continue to play with JSON-structured response bodies, you may see (or desire) other types of responses.
 For instance, the default response format for the Harvard Library API is something that looks like JSON, but is actually another standard called XML.
-We can indicate to a Web API that we'd like a particular response encoding by changing the `Accept` value in the header.
-In other situations, we might want plain text (`text/html`) or an image (`image/jpeg`).
+As we'll see in our next script (`qweb7.py`), we can indicate that we'd like a particular response encoding by changing the `Accept` value in the request header.

 ## Enumerating answers from HOLLIS